Kaiapoi: Recreation

-Kaiapoi has many public recreational facilities including parks, playgrounds, an indoor swimming pool complex, a river with three boat ramps, and a speedway (Woodford Glen Speedway).

-Indoor recreational facilities include Kaiapoi Club, Kaiapoi Library, Kaiapoi Museum, and Art on the Quay.
+Outdoor recreation options include the Kaiapoi River which is deep enough for boating, with multiple accessible boat-ramps.
+There is a paddle-boat that offers pleasure cruises for tourists.
+The nearby Waimakariri River Regional Park is popular for kayaking, fishing, cycling and off-roading.
+Kaiapoi is also close to The Pines Beach.

-The Darnley Club provides community recreational opportunities for older adults and young people looking for a good time, and The Chris Ruth Centre provides community recreational opportunities for adults with severe disabilities.
+The Waimakariri District Council operates several public recreation facilities in Kaiapoi including a library, museum, and a swimming pool.
+The Darnley Club provides community recreational opportunities for the elderly and the Chris Ruth Centre provides community recreational opportunities for adults with severe disabilities.

-Club sports that are hosted in Kaiapoi include soccer, rugby, tennis, cricket, dragon boat racing, rowing, swimming, softball, field hockey, table tennis, bowls, golf, and netball.

-Other Kaiapoi groups and societies centre on local history, gardening, music, bridge, and photography.

-Kaiapoi is represented by both Rugby codes.
-The Kaiapoi Rugby Club has its home ground at Kaiapoi Park, and the Northern Bulldogs, who play in the local Canterbury Rugby League have theirs at Murphy Park on the banks of the Kaiapoi River.
-The Kaiapoi Bulldogs won their first Premiership title in 2007, the club's jubilee 50th season.
+Kaiapoi is represented by both rugby codes.
+The Kaiapoi Rugby Football Club was established in 1883 and has its home ground at Kaiapoi Park.
+It competes in the Canterbury Rugby Football Union.
+The Kaiapoi Rugby League Club (now playing as the Northern Bulldogs) began in 1957 and play in the local Canterbury Rugby League.
+The club has been based at Murphy Park since 1960.
+In 2007 — the club's jubilee 50th season — the Bulldogs won the Thacker Shield.

-Children used to be born here at the Kaiapoi Home, in Cass Street, opposite the public swimming pool.
-The oldest church in Canterbury, known as St Bartholomew's, is here, as well as one large white wooden house, right round the corner from it, in Sewell Street, which used to be the Presbyterian Manse.
+Kaiapoi is the location of St Bartholomew's Church, which is the oldest wooden church in the Anglican Diocese of Christchurch, built in 1855.

+The dirt-surface Woodford Glen Speedway is only a short-distance south, between Kaiapoi and Kainga.

 Transport

 State Highway 1 bypasses the town to the west via the Christchurch Northern Motorway.
 Prior to the completion of the motorway in December 1970, State Highway 1 ran down the main street of Kaiapoi.
 A half-hourly bus service connects Kaiapoi to Rangiora and central Christchurch.

 The Main North Line railway runs through Kaiapoi, and the town once served as the junction for the Eyreton Branch, which provided rail access to communities west of Kaiapoi such as West Eyreton (though it ran to the north of Eyreton itself).
 This branch line opened in 1875 and closed fully by April 1965.
 The old station has a NZHPT Category II listing.

 The river used to have a port before the construction of the Waimakariri River bridge, and was an important point for the transport of goods to and from Christchurch.
 Bucking the trend of river ports dying off in the middle of the 20th century, the port actually reopened for a decade between 1958 and 1967, to allow smaller ships to bypass the congested Lyttelton wharves.

-At one stage, a walnut tree on one resident's property, this being the former Presbyterian Manse in Sewell Street, was so large, it was used to act as a landmark for pilots approaching Christchurch International Airport to get their bearings, before being cut down by the owner and his sons.